mirage/irmin-server/README.md

 A handshake is performed when a client connects to the server

 #### V1

+The following is sent as a request from the client to server **AND** the response from server to client

 | Field   | Type                     |
 | ------- | ------------------------ |
 | version | `\n` delimited string    |